What is The Graph (GRT)?

 TLDR

-The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, serving as essential infrastructure that allows applications to efficiently query information across dozens of networks.
+The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, serving as essential infrastructure that allows applications to query on-chain information efficiently and reliably.

-2. It operates via a decentralized network – Participants called Indexers, Curators, and Delegators stake or delegate GRT tokens to provide, curate, and secure data services, earning fees in return.
+2. A network of participants powers it, where Indexers, Curators, and Delegators stake GRT tokens to provide, curate, and secure data services, earning fees in return.

 Deep Dive